privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/core-concepts/spec.md

 #### When a user signs up

-Registration is initiated by fulfilling the requirements specified in the gatekeeper contract and calling the `signUp()` method in the MACI contract.
+Registration is initiated by fulfilling the requirements specified in the policy contract and calling the `signUp()` method in the MACI contract.
 This enqueues adding a new leaf to the state tree for it to be merged by the coordinator once appropriate.

 #### When a user publishes a message